 Master’s Degree

-This 30-credit M.Ed. in Learning, Design and Technology is for those pursuing learning, design and technology credentials as preparation for leadership and curriculum design in the Training and Development field; and for those pursuing these credentials to satisfy requirements for the North Carolina Department of Public Instruction Instructional Technology Specialists: Computers, The M.Ed. in Learning, Design and Technology program is currently the only graduate LDT programs in North Carolina holding National Recognition status from the Association for Educational Communications and Technology (AECT).
+This 30-credit M.Ed. in Learning, Design and Technology is for those pursuing learning, design, and technology credentials to prepare for various instructional design roles in corporate, military, government, or higher education, and for those pursuing these credentials to satisfy the North Carolina Department of Public Instruction Instructional Technology Specialists: Computers requirements.

 The Master of Education in LDT has Three Concentrations